cybersamx/go-recipes/redis/counter/README.md

 # Global, Atomic Counter in Redis

-The 2 most mature, performant, and commonly used Redis drivers in Go are:
+The 2 most mature and commonly used Redis drivers in Go are:

 * [gomodule/redigo](https://github.com/gomodule/redigo)
 * [mediocregopher/radix](https://github.com/mediocregopher/radix)

 A full list of Redis drivers for Go is available [here](http://redis.io/clients#go).

 In this recipe, we will implement a global, [atomic](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) counter using Redis using the [Radix](https://github.com/mediocregopher/radix) driver.
 Why not just implement a counter locally in the Go program instead.
 Sure, we can do that if it's just 1 client running a single thread.
-But in a concurrent context where we have multiple goroutines or in a distributed system, we need to have a system to support an atomic increment operation.
-Redis provides that support via the `INCR` command.
+But in a concurrent context where we have multiple goroutines or in a distributed system, we need to have a system to support an atomic increment operation across the network.
+Redis provides support for a counter via the `INCR` command.

 ## Setup

-1. Start MongoDB (server) via Docker Compose:
+1. Start redis.

    ```bash
    $ docker-compose up